okdarnoc/Azure_Dictation/README.md

 ## Getting Started
-Clone this repository to your local machine or download the script file (script.py).
+Clone this repository to your local machine or download the script(azuredictation.py).

 Obtain an Azure Cognitive Services subscription key and endpoint.
 You can create a free trial subscription on the Azure portal.

-Create a configuration file (config.json) in the same directory as the script, with the following structure:
+Run the script and create a configuration file (config.json) in the same directory as the script, with the following structure:

 ```
   "subscription_key": "YOUR_SUBSCRIPTION_KEY",